-· Associate of Science in Computer Programming & Information Systems - Not for Transfer (AS) (p.
-197)
+· Associate of Science in Computer Programming & Information Systems (AS) (p.
+211)

 - Certificate of Achievement in Computer Applications (p.
-198) - Certificate of Achievement in Computer Programming & Information Systems (p.
-199)
+213) - Certificate of Achievement in Computer Programming & Information Systems (p.
+214)

-Associate of Science in Computer Programming & Information Systems - Not for Transfer (AS)
+Associate of Science in Computer Programming & Information Systems (AS)

 This degree prepares students for entry-level employment in the field of Computer Programming & Information Systems through the study of skills in computer programming, web development, databases, maintaining computer programs and databases, as well as general computer and office skills.
 Students will acquire skills in computer programming, web development, scripting, computer technical support, database development/maintenance.